Captain America #393-394

 My Reprint: N/A

-Inbound References (3): showArnim Zola, Asp, Baron Von Strucker, Bernie Rosenthal, Black Mamba, Blitzkrieg, Burner (Crucible), Captain America, Crossbones, Curtiss Jackson (Power Broker), Derek Freeman, Diamondback, Doughboy, Every-Man, Fabian Stankowicz, Fourth Sleeper, Hauptmann Deutschland, Jarvis, Machinesmith, Madame Hydra (Viper), Mother Night, Paladin, Peggy Carter, Quasar, Red Skull, Scarbo, Scourge III, Secret Empire Agent Number Seven, Sersi, Sin, Taskmaster, Vision
+Inbound References (4): showArnim Zola, Asp, Baron Von Strucker, Bernie Rosenthal, Black Mamba, Blitzkrieg, Burner (Crucible), Captain America, Crossbones, Curtiss Jackson (Power Broker), Derek Freeman, Diamondback, Doughboy, Fabian Stankowicz, Fourth Sleeper, Hauptmann Deutschland, Jarvis, Machinesmith, Madame Hydra (Viper), Mother Night, Paladin, Peggy Carter, Quasar, Red Skull, Scarbo, Scourge III, Secret Empire Agent Number Seven, Sersi, Sin, Taskmaster, Vision, Zeitgeist (Every-Man)

 "Cap is still under the weird impression that the "current" Red Skull is officially a non-criminal"